Bradford Community Champions

 Adeeba Malik - QED Deputy Chief Executive

 Adeeba manages a number of social, educational and economic projects.
-She has extensive experience of working with public, private and third sector organisations on equality and diversity projects.
-She also has led projects in Pakistan in particular pre
+She has extensive experience of working with public, private and third sector organizations on equality and diversity projects.
+She also has led projects in Pakistan in particular pre-departure

 Amerjeat Sarai - Education Partnerships Lead Officer

-Amer has worked for Bradford Council for the last 26 years in roles that partner all members of the Community.
-Her current remit includes; The Bradford Covenants and Bradford Pathways.
+Amer has worked for Bradford Council since 1991 in roles that partner all members of the Community.

 Anne Newton - Costing & Data Modelling Analyst

 Anne has worked as a graduate research chemist in the pharmaceutical industry and microbiologist in the water industry.

 Catherine has been a police officer for 22 years and has only recently taken up post as ACC in West Yorkshire.
-Prior to that she served with Greater Manchester Police in a variety of roles and areas of policing.
+Prior to that, she served with the Greater Manchester Police in a variety of roles and areas of policing.

 - Education Lead at Provident Financial Group